jiesutd/TrainEmbMultiTask/README.md

 TrainEmbMultiTask
 ======
 TrainEmbMultiTask is a package for training character representation with multitask training.
-It is proposed for enhancing Chinese Word Segmentation task in our ACL 2017 paper [Neural word segmentation with rich pretraining](insert paper link), while it can be extended to other task which need to build a better sub-unit representation (e.g. character representation for word segmentation; word representation for entity recognition.) through multitask training.
+It is proposed for enhancing Chinese Word Segmentation task in our ACL 2017 paper [Neural word segmentation with rich pretraining](insert_paper_link), while it can be extended to other task which need to build a better sub-unit representation (e.g. character representation for word segmentation; word representation for entity recognition.) through multitask training.
 Currently the code support training in four different tasks.
 The output `.pmodel, .pchar, .pbichar` can be loaded by [RichWordSegmentor](https://github.com/jiesutd/RichWordSegmentor) to initialize the character representation parameters and input character embedding and character bigram embedding, respectively.

 Structure:
 =====
 It is a simple two-layer feed forward neural networks which support multitask training.
 All input task instances are randomly choice during training (user can configure the instance ratio of different tasks.).
+More details can be found in our paper.

 Installation: